cartalyst/sentry/usage/permissions/index.md

 `user.create : 1` permission.

-Notice that we are denying the `user.delete` permission of this user, in this example, you don't need to to this, but let's say that in your group you are allowing your users to delete other users, but for this specific user you don't want him to be able to do that?
+Notice that we are denying the `user.delete` permission of this user, in this example, you don't need to do this, but let's say that in your group you are allowing your users to delete other users, but for this specific user you don't want him to be able to do that?
 To achieve this you `deny` this user permission directly on the user, so no matter what your group permission looks like, this